NFL Power Rankings: A Dolphins win at Buffalo on Sunday would legitimize their hype

 The Miami Dolphins play at the Buffalo Bills on Sunday.
 The NFL's game of the year snuck up on us.

-While the Dolphins were setting the NFL world on fire with their historic 70-point, 700-yard game against the Broncos, the Bills were a bit further up the East Coast, absolutely blasting the Commanders 37-3.
-The defense had nine sacks, four picks, one interception return for a touchdown and a shutout until the final minute, when Washington kicked a field goal to try and save a little face.
+While the Dolphins were setting the NFL world on fire with their historic 70-point, 700-yard game against the Broncos, the Bills were a bit further up the East Coast, absolutely blasting the Commanders, 37-3.
+Buffalo had nine sacks, four picks, one interception return for a touchdown and a shutout until the final minute, when Washington kicked a field goal to save a little face.

 There's no reason to believe the Dolphins are frauds.
 They look good.
 Clearly, their offense is a problem for other teams.
-But there's a big difference between beating the 1-2 Chargers, 1-2 Patriots and 0-3 Broncos and trying to do the same against a Bills team that has won three straight division titles.
+But there's a big difference between beating the 1-2 Chargers, 1-2 Patriots and 0-3 Broncos and doing the same against a Bills team that has won three straight division titles.

-The Dolphins have become the favorite to win the AFC East at BetMGM.
+The Dolphins have become favorites to win the AFC East at BetMGM.
 They still have to go through the Bills.
-Buffalo lost at a charged-up Jets team in overtime of Week 1.
+Buffalo lost to a charged-up Jets home team in overtime of Week 1.
 They had four turnovers and still barely lost.
 They allowed a punt return touchdown in overtime.
 As we saw Sunday, bad losses and upsets happen.
 But other than Josh Allen's turnovers in Week 1, the Bills have been just about perfect.
-They were really good last season too, but just had a rough playoff exit.
+They were really good last season too, but had a rough playoff exit.

-The Bills will probably be a little miffed by it.
+The Bills will probably be miffed by it.
 Buffalo has been the king of the AFC East since the Patriots fell off.
-The Dolphins are just 1-4 in Tagovailoa's starts against the Bills, and the one win was a fluky 21-19 victory last season in which Miami was outgained 497-212.
+The Dolphins are 1-4 in Tagovailoa's starts against the Bills, and the one win was a fluky 21-19 victory last season when Miami was outgained 497-212.
 The Bills have been clearly superior to the Dolphins the past few years, but Miami (and Taylor Swift, of course) will take up the oxygen in NFL talk this week.

-If Miami wins this week, the hype will multiply.
-They would be up two games in the AFC East with a road win in hand over the Bills in what looks like a two-team race.
-The Dolphins would be 4-0 and Tagovailoa's lead in the MVP odds would presumably increase.
+If Miami wins this weekend, the hype will multiply.
+The Dolphins would be up two games in the AFC East with a road win in hand over the Bills in what looks like a two-team race.
+They would be 4-0 and Tagovailoa's lead in the MVP odds would presumably increase.
 There would be even more think pieces about Tagovailoa and the Dolphins revolutionizing offense in the NFL.
 They'd have a case to be No. 1 in anyone's power rankings.

 Losing at Buffalo wouldn't mean the Dolphins aren't legit.
-It would just be a reminder that the Bills are still the kings of the AFC East for the moment.
-For most of the last two weeks, when they were outscoring opponents 75-13, they've looked every bit the part of a Super Bowl favorite.
+It would be a reminder that the Bills are still the kings of the AFC East for the moment.
+For most of the past two weeks, when they were outscoring opponents 75-13, they've looked every bit the part as Super Bowl favorites.

 Here are the power rankings after Week 3 of the NFL season: